josh-works/josh-works.github.io/_posts/2022-10-28-daily-writings.md

 description: "In which I write more"
 date:  2022-10-28 06:00:00 -0700
 crosspost_to_medium: false
+published: true
 categories: [misc]
 tags: [misc, writing]
 permalink: daily-writing
 image: /images/title_image.jpg
 ---

 A long time ago, years, I wrote a short post every day.
 For a month.
 It was lovely.
+I theoretically could make each of these a different post, but I'm choosing to smash 30 days of writing together into a single document.
+Newest stuff is on the bottom.

 Here we go: